adiseshan1505/adiseshan1505/README.md

 ## 🚀 About Me

 - 🧑‍💻 Passionate developer and avid learner
-- 🧑‍💻 Python(LLMs, ML) and JS junkie!!! :))
+- 🧑‍💻 Python(LLMs, ML) and JS most used!!!
 - 🤖 Building with the latest in AI, LLMs(open source that run locally), and web tech

 ---

 ## 🌟 Current Projects

-- 🎤 **Text-to-Audio Generator**
+- 🍔🌯 **Full Stack React-Native food recipe App**
-  Training on the most recent data (2025) to make conversations lively—interact on any topic you like!
+  Building a full stack react native & expo applicaiton related to food recipes based on what you like!

 - 🔗 **Multimodal RAG Application**
   Exploring the synergy of multiple data types and retrieval-augmented generation for smarter AI apps.